A COVID-19 Public Health Response & Recovery Policy Platform

 ✓ Advocate to state authorities to expand coverage and eliminate barriers to care.
 Start by checking this healthcare policy expansion tracker for your state to assess gaps.

-✓ Exercise health department directive authority by issuing statements to hospitals outlining abortion care as an essential service.
+✓ Exercise health department authority by issuing statements to hospitals outlining abortion care as an essential service.
 See this Massachusetts Department of Public Health memo as an example.
 Learn more about local and state health department abortion-related work.

 ✓ Learn more about the COVID-19 Health Justice Advisory Committee Statement from the Poor People’s Campaign: A National Call for Moral Revival.